Tobch/Tobch/README.md

 ## 👨‍💻 About Me

-- 🎓 I’m currently a **Senior Computer Engineering Student** specializing in **Cybersecurity, Networking, and Network Security**
+- 🎓 I’m a **Senior Computer Engineering & Software Systems Student** passionate about **Cybersecurity, Networking, Artificial Intelligence, and Telecommunications**
-- 🔐 Skilled in **penetration testing, secure network design, and defensive strategies**, with hands-on experience using **Kali Linux, Wireshark, and Cisco technologies**
+- 🔐 Skilled in **network security, penetration testing, secure system design, firewalls, IDS/IPS, and vulnerability assessment**
-- ⚡ Passionate about building **secure infrastructures** and researching **cyber threats, AI security applications, and cryptography**
+- ⚡ Strong background in **software development**, building secure apps for **web, desktop, and mobile** with a **security-first approach**
-- 🌱 Always learning more about **ethical hacking, intrusion detection systems, and advanced network protocols**
+- 🌱 Continuously learning about **ethical hacking, cyber threat intelligence, and advanced network defense strategies**
-- 💡 I also enjoy **developing mobile & web apps**, blending software development with strong security practices
+- 🌍 Fluent in **Arabic (native Egyptian dialect)** — used at home, school, and community, and in **English (professional/academic)** for university, research, and technical projects
+- 💡 Interested in applying **AI and machine learning** for **cybersecurity, anomaly detection, and predictive defense systems**

 ---